EU gets heavy-duty on pollution: 1st standards for trucks

 The rules will still need to be formally endorsed but are not expected to pose any political problems after Tuesday’s deal.
 The EU also has such standards for cars and light vans.

+The plan is far more ambitious than the national targets set so far by many of the EU’s 28 member nations.

+Greens legislator Bas Eickhout called it a “great success that the EU is taking action for the first time on CO2 emissions” for trucks.
+He added that it will help spawn cleaner technologies “and the development of greener alternatives that in the end will also benefit the industry.”

-The ACEA producer’s association called for refueling infrastructures to cope with alternative power sources.
+The ACEA car producers association said it was concerned about “the highly ambitious” targets and called on authorities to roll out refueling infrastructure to cope with alternative power sources like hydrogen or electricity.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.